telerik/blazor-docs/components/filemanager/events.md

         }
         else
         {
-            // Create a folder in the root directory Files.Add(newFolder);
+            // Create a folder in the root directory.
+            Files.Add(newFolder);
         }